NVIDIA/nvmath-python/docs/sphinx/installation.rst

           provide the path to an alternate shared object which implements the FFTW3 (non-guru) API.
 Ensure ``LD_LIBRARY_PATH`` includes this library if it is not already in the PATH.
+       3. The environment variable ``NVMATH_BLAS_CPU_LIBRARY`` may be used to provide the path to an alternate shared object which implements the BLAS ABI. ``LD_LIBRARY_PATH`` should be set properly to include this library if it is not already in the PATH.

    * - ``pip install nvmath-python[cu12-distributed]``
      - Install nvmath-python along with all MGMN optional dependencies (wheels for mpi4py,